LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 At the end of each financial year CIPFA send a spreadsheet to library services asking for annual data on various things.
 How many books were issued, how much money was spent, etc. A diminishing number of services spend time completing this spreadsheet.
 Nine months later aggregated data is sold back to libraries and CIPFA subscribers.

 Again, it's questionable how much income CIPFA make.
-But it's certainly something they want to keep tight control of.
+But it's something they keep tight control of.
 For public library services it is just habit and fear of change that keeps it going.

 ## Public lending right